 - (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) disclose that policy or a summary of it.

-Adslot's equity-based remuneration plans are disclosed to shareholders whenever they are refreshed.
-The last refresh was in November 2014 and they will again be refreshed and summarised at the Company's Annual General Meeting of shareholders to be held in November 2017.
+Adslot's equity-based remuneration plans are disclosed to shareholders whenever they are created or refreshed.